Redocly/redocly-cli/docs/custom-plugins/custom-decorators.md

 ## Plugin structure

-To create a preprocessor or decorator, the object that is exported from your module has to conform to an interface such as the following example:
+To create a preprocessor or decorator, the function that is exported from your module has to conform to an interface such as the following example:

 ```js
 module.exports = function myLocalPlugin() {